ronakupadhyaya/Reddit-clone/Day2.md

 1. **(Bonus)**: Make the `upvote` OR `downvote` buttons selected if a user has voted on a certain post

 ## Part 3: Subreddits [BONUS]
 You've successfully made *most* of reddit.
 Now come the subreddits!
+Modify your application to add the following features:
+- Add subreddits to your schema
+- Allow users to create & own subreddits
+- Allow users to delete subreddits (only the ones they own)
+- Modify post creation functionality to ensure that each post belongs to a subreddit
+- Allow users to subscribe to subreddits
+- **ONLY** display posts from subscribed subreddits on frontpage

 ## C'est Fini!
 Congratulations!
 You've learned & understood SQL (hopefully), and made an awesome clone of Reddit.